 - CCLF volunteers are authorized to sign out a placard for individual tours if they wish to bring friends or family out.
-They will first request a CCLF placard from the Tours Chair. - Foreign nationals will be allowed on individual placard tours but must carry their passports at all times. - CCLF volunteers with placards will ensure no visitors (foreign nationals or otherwise) will be given access to restricted areas. - CCLF volunteers are authorized to go directly to DET 1 to request launch viewing placards, since CCLF does not maintain any.
+They will first request a CCLF placard from the Tours Chair. - Foreign nationals are currently not allowed on any tours, including individual placard tours. - CCLF volunteers with placards will ensure no visitors will be given access to restricted areas. - CCLF volunteers are authorized to go directly to DET 1 to request launch viewing placards, since CCLF does not maintain any.